PathwayCommons/guide/_primers/functional_analysis/rna_sequencing_analysis.md

 \end{equation*}
 $$

-In practice we will attempt to maximize the log-likelihood instead.
+In practice we will work with the conditional log-likelihood.

 $$
 \begin{equation*}